Jennie-Eardley/Tidy-Tuesday/README.md

 Each week a new dataset is made available.

-I hav selected a few that have interested me to work on and plan to continue working through the available data sets.
+I have selected a few that have interested me to work on and plan to continue working through the available data sets.

 Astronauts:

+Number of astronauts by year of mission split by sex.

+Year of mission against year of selection split by sex.

 GDPR Violations: